-NBC ordered a pilot based on British sitcom Red Dwarf in 1992, the latest attempt by an American network to translate a British series for American audiences.
-The pilot didn't sell but NBC asked for a reworked, partially recast presentation, hoping to salvage the project.
-It didn't work and the series never materialized.
+NBC ordered a pilot based on British sitcom Red Dwarf in 1992 in the hopes of translating a successful Britcom for American audiences.
+The pilot didn’t sell but NBC asked for a reworked, partially recast presentation, hoping to salvage the project.
+It didn’t work, either, and the series never materialized.

 Television networks in the United States have a long history of purchasing the rights to British series and reworking them for American viewers.
 Sometimes that involved making drastic changes.
 Two of the most popular sitcoms of the early 1970s were based on British sitcoms (or Britcoms): All in the Family was based on Till Death Us Do Part (BBC One, 1965-1968; 1970; 1972-1975) and Sanford and Son was based on Steptoe and Son (BBC One, 1962-1965; 1970-1974).
 NBC’s Lotsa Luck was based on Britcom On the Buses (ITV, 1969-1973) but was far less successful.

 Three’s Company was also based on a Britcom, Man About the House (ITV, 1973-1976).
 In fact, even the two spin-offs of Three’s Company were based on British spin-offs of Man About the House: The Ropers was based on George and Mildred (ITV, 1976-1979) and Three’s a Crowd was based on Robin’s Nest (ITV, 1977-1981).

 In February 1983, ABC debuted Amanda’s (based on Fawlty Towers, BBC2, 1975; 1979) starring Bea Arthur in her return to series television.
 The sitcom lasted just four months.
 Another ABC sitcom, Reggie (based on The Fall and Rise of Reginald Perrin, BBC One, 1976-1979) fared even worse, lasting just over one month.